 It's distributed by over 200 participating motorcycle dealerships, repair shops and other related businesses, as well as bars, restaurants, four prison libraries and some free-standing outdoor newsracks.
-We also distribute at the gate or inside large events, like the West Coast Moto Jam the Calistoga and Stockton flat-track races.
+Find out where you can get your CityBike fix here.
+We sometimes hand out copies at the gate or inside large events, too.

-Ad sales are about 98 percent of our revenue.
-You can help "pay" for the service CityBike provides--and keep it healthy--by paying for goods and services from our advertisers (and telling them "I seen it in CityBike!").
+Ad sales are about 99 percent of our revenue.
+You can help "pay" for the service CityBike provides—and keep it healthy—by paying for goods and services from our advertisers (and telling them "I seen it in CityBike!").
 We know it sounds crazy, but without motorcycle-related businesses, there would be no motorcycling events, race sponsorships and all the other great things we have here.
 We hear and read about riders travelling 500 miles to save a few hundred bucks over their local "stealers," and it makes us cringe.
 To a (wo)man, the local dealers are passionate enthusiasts just like you who are most definitely not getting fabulously wealthy doing this.
-Help them--and CityBike--out!
+Help them—and CityBike—out!

 And you should!
 A lot of well-known moto-journalists got their start in CityBike: Steve Natt, Brian Catterson, Andy Saunders and others.
-The first thing to do is send a "query" email to us:firstname.lastname@example.org.
-Tell me what you want to write about, how much room you'll need, what kind of photos you have (or need).
+The first thing to do is send us a note.
+Tell us what you want to write about, how much room you'll need, what kind of photos you have (or need).
 We have a template and style guide we will send along to you.

 We depend on volunteer contributions and professional writers usually aren't thrilled by our rates.
-But we're widely read by the motorcyling press and industry (and 20,000 local enthusiasts), and that kind of exposure is priceless...right?
+But we're widely read by the motorcycling press and industry (and 20,000 local enthusiasts), and that kind of exposure is priceless... right?

 Because we can do anything we want!
 It's a laboratory for experimental moto-journalism, rather than a bland, corporate glossy catalog that does the exact same thing over and over.
 That sometimes backfires, but we have a long tradition of Crackpot Journalism to uphold.
 If you don't like it there are lots of other things to read...or you can send us your criticism and help us make it better.